zlice/fallout3_speed_disect/README.md

 ## Holy Grail?
 (NG+ and Animation List)

-NG+ seems like the best place to look for a better understanding, but again with how threading is related that seems extremely hard to investigate.
+NG+ seems like the best place to look for a better understanding but, again, being threading related that seems extremely hard to investigate.
 Getting a better understanding of animation lists and the data flow of animations when getting SC without any fix may be the only thing that opens up any new paths for SC manipulation.

 # Outro pt 2
 \============================================================================